 When to go

 The High-Season on the Phi Phi islands is from November to April.
 It is the best season to visit, as far as the climate goes.
-During this period, humidity is at its lowest levels, and the temperature is on average 28°C, which is conducive to enjoying the beaches and doing water sports.
+During this period, humidity is at its lowest, and the average temperature is 28°C, which is conducive to enjoying the beaches and water sports.
 However, during this period, hotel and restaurant prices are also at their highest.
-The rest of the months, it is very likely you will come during a monsoon, which will ruin your excursion.
+In the remaining months, it is very likely you will come during the monsoon, which will ruin your excursion.

 Useful Sites & Apps

-In the last few years, we have been travelling we have singled out some applications, which we use on every trip or during it.
-We have chosen them over others for their validity, ease of use, and variety in the options they have to offer.
-We describe below in detail what these are, together with their characteristics.
+In the last few years, we have been traveling and have singled out some applications we use on every trip.
+We have chosen them over others for their validity, ease of use, and the variety of options they offer.
+Below, we describe in detail what these are and their characteristics.

 Booking.com

 Booking.com is a popular online booking platform for accommodations worldwide.
-With a vast selection of hotels, apartments, villas, and more, Booking.com offers travellers the convenience of finding and booking their ideal stay in just a few clicks.
-The site’s user-friendly interface and extensive filtering options make it easy to narrow down search results based on specific preferences such as price, location, amenities, and more.
-As a result, Booking.com has become a go-to destination for travellers looking for hassle-free booking options.
-With competitive pricing and a loyalty program that rewards repeat bookings, Booking.com is a top choice for travellers seeking great deals and a seamless booking experience.
+With a vast selection of hotels, apartments, villas, and more, Booking.com makes it easy for travelers to find and book their ideal stay in just a few clicks.
+The site’s user-friendly interface and extensive filtering options make it easy to narrow search results by specific preferences, such as price, location, amenities, and more.
+As a result, Booking.com has become a go-to destination for travelers looking for hassle-free booking options.
+With competitive pricing and a loyalty program that rewards repeat bookings, Booking.com is a top choice for travelers seeking great deals and a seamless booking experience.
 For available hotels and prices, check on Booking.com.

 Air Bnb

-With over one million properties all around the world.
+With over 1 million properties worldwide.
 Ideal for a low-budget stay, even in expensive areas.
 Furthermore, because you stay in people’s villas, houses, or flats, you are made to feel more at home by the host of each destination and the homely surroundings.

 Hotels.com